On Air Now

 Before that, from the 15th century, monarchs and their consorts were rarely interred at the castle, Westminster Abbey being the preferred royal resting place.

-As we now hear that Prince Philip, The Duke of Edinburgh, will be commemorated and laid to rest at the Chapel, here’s all you need to know about the Grade I listed building.
+As we now hear that Her Majesty Queen Elizabeth II will be laid to rest at the Chapel, here’s all you need to know about the Grade I listed building.

 The spectacular late-medieval chapel took over 50 years to construct, dating from 1475 under Edward IV’s reign, to Henry VIII’s rule in 1528.

 Today, it is considered one of the finest examples of the Perpendicular Gothic style in the country.

 The chapel holds a great deal of royal history and tradition, both public and private.
 Situated within the walls of Windsor Castle, where Queen Elizabeth II and Prince Philip lived together, it has acted as a place of worship for Her Majesty and the Royal Family, and has hosted numerous royal weddings and memorials.

 It is where The Duke of Edinburgh’s funeral, a private service for family and friends, was held, before he was laid to rest in the Royal Vault.

 Following the death of Queen Elizabeth II, the Duke of Edinburgh will be transferred to King George VI Memorial Chapel, to lie beside his wife of over 73 years.